John de Jongh Jr.: Personal life

 De Jongh has been married to Cecile René Galiber since 1986.
 The couple have three children.
 His wife drew controversy after it was revealed that she sat on the board of the Jeffrey Epstein VI Foundation, a private foundation run by convicted sex-offender Jeffrey Epstein.
+A court filing by JPMorgan Chase in 2023 alleged that Epstein paid for de Jongh's children's school tuition.